Kitware/ParaView/Documentation/dev/build.md

   * [Python][python]
     - At least 3.3 is required
   * [Qt5][qt]
-    - Version 5.12 or newer
+    - Version 5.12 or newer.
+Qt6 is not supported.

 ##### Installing CMake